 Specific terminologies (in orange colour and underlined) used in the different sections of the application are explained by moving the mouse and clicking on them.
 These terminologies are compiled in the glossary under Learn tab.

-Two Search tools are used to search for existing case studies and corrosion models of the database:
+Three Search tools are used to search for existing case studies and corrosion forms of the database:

 - By keywords